razh/backbone.flashback/README.md

 `end()`
 ---
-Stops tracking the target, saving the current state of the target if any changes were made since `begin()` was called.
+Stops tracking the target and saves the current state of the target if any changes were made since `begin()` was called.

 `save(target)`
 ---